Digital Nomad Tax

 Albania - Ksamil - best digital nomad visas in Europe

-You can also have a look at the website of the Albanian government and launch your application there.
+You can find more information the Albanian digital nomad visa in this article or have a look at the website of the Albanian government and launch your application there.
 In order to apply, click on the tab for ‘Long stay visa’ and look for the ‘visa for digital mobile workers’.

 Croatia (Schengen Area)